DSC-SPIDAL/IndyCar/containerize/README.md

 storm-ui                    NodePort    10.98.10.86      <none>        8080:30336/TCP                    5d
 ```

-Now you should be able to access the storm ui via a web browser.
+Now you should be able to access the storm UI via a Web browser.

 ```bash
 http://<minikube ip>:30366
 ```

-## STEP 5 : Deploy Strom Supervisors
+## STEP 5: Deploy Strom Supervisors

 Strom supervisors should be dynamically scalable.
 So we deploy them as a Kubernetes replication controller.

-In storm-worker-controller.json adjust the resource requirements as per your requirement.
+In the file `storm-worker-controller.json` adjust the resource requirements as per your requirement.

 ```json
 {